White Monastery: Description of the monastery

 The church complex has several annexes along the east and south walls.
-The most significant one of these is the great hall that runs alongside the south wall.
-This probably served the function of a woman chamber in the early days.
+The most significant is the great hall that runs alongside the south wall.
+This probably served the function of a women's chamber in the early days.
 It has a chamber at each of its east and west ends.
 The west chamber contains a well and it underwent reconstruction in the early 19th century.
 There are also two chambers south of the central apse and a third one to the north.
 On the south side, one chamber is rectangular with a font which is now used as a baptistery, and the second is circular with niches.
 On the north side, the chamber is square.
 There is another rectangular chamber west of the circular chamber and it is divided in half by two projecting buttresses.

 There is a variety of building material employed in the construction of the church complex.
 This reflects the different stages that the monastery went through since the time of its foundation.
 The outer walls are of white limestone set in mortar with no bonding.
-They are sloped 6 degrees from vertical on the outside (original construction).
+They are sloped six degrees from vertical on the outside (original construction).
 The gargoyles and the door lintels are also of limestone, with the doorjambs being made of red granite.
-The source of these limestone is probably from ruins of nearby Ancient Egyptian temples, which Saint Shenouda the Archimandrite contributed to their demise figuratively and literally.
+The source of these limestones is probably from ruins of nearby Ancient Egyptian temples, which Saint Shenouda the Archimandrite contributed to their demise figuratively and literally.
 The original nave columns are made of marble or granite with few later ones being of red bricks.
 Many of these columns are no longer standing.
 The paving of the nave is of limestone or granite slabs.

-The original sanctuary is now roofed with vaults of burnt bricks, originally it had a wood roof.
-The nave, isles, and the great south hall (lateral narthex) are now without a roof, originally they had wood gabled roofs with galleries atop the isles.
+The original sanctuary is now roofed with vaults of burnt bricks; originally, it had a wood roof.
+The nave, isles, and the great south hall (lateral narthex) are now without a roof; originally they had wood gabled roofs with galleries atop the isles.
 The wall between the exo-narthex and the body of the original church is of limestone.
 The great wall that defines the western boundary of the current church is made up of red bricks which encase the original columns and arches.
 This now is covered with a cream-color stucco layer.
 The four arches carrying the squinches of the central, original, sanctuary dome are also made up of red bricks except for the one toward the east which is of marble construction.